-The need to create sustainable solutions in the energy sector has led scientists at the University of Copenhagen, Aarhus University and R&D staff from DONG Energy to set up an agreement on joint research and education initiatives in bio energy.
-An important part of the collaboration is a study on how we sustainably can increase the production of biomass without undermining food and animal feed production.
-The study is published here under the title "The + 10 million tonnes study", and the report shows that it can be done through a joint effort and dedicated commitment towards sustainable technology and biology.
+This report is an updated version of the + 10 mio tonnes study published in 2013.
+The need to create sustainable solutions in the energy sector initiated collaboration between scientists at the University of Copenhagen, Aarhus University and R&D staff from DONG Energy.
+An agreement on funding by DONG Energy for an independent study on expansion of Danish biomass production and its use for bioenergy was set up.

+An important part of the study is how we sustainably can increase the production of biomass without undermining food and animal feed production.
+The study was published with the title "The + 10 million tonnes study", and the results shows that it can be done through a joint effort and dedicated commitment towards sustainable technology and biology.

 The report also describes the effects of the establishment of a Danish nationally sourced biorefinery sector.
-In order to realise this, further research and development is required, particularly within agriculture and forestry, but also within the biological and chemical conversion of biomass.
+In order to realize the full technological and environmental potentials of an increased biomass production, further research and development is required, particularly within agriculture and forestry, but also within technology and infrastructure for biological and chemical conversion of biomass.